CBC Tower (Mont-Carmel): Crash and rebuild

 On 22 April 2001 a lone pilot, Gilbert Paquette, accidentally flew his Cessna 150 directly into the tower, killing him.
-The crash was usual because he was on a regular routine flight made many times before, and there were no other natural or man-made structure of this height within a thousand mile radius making it extremely unlikely.
+The crash was unusual as Paquette was on a regular routine flight he had flown many times before, and there were no other natural or man-made structure of this height within a thousand mile radius making it extremely unlikely.
 It was later thought he was using the tower as a way point, flying straight for it, but he lost visual contact in fog and misjudged his instrument position due to a tailwind.
 The strike on the tower was so severe it knocked the whole thing several metres off balance.
 Light debris rained down, but local townspeople and investigators were puzzled they could not find the bulk of the plane's wreckage.
 Someone looked up and realized the fuselage, with Paquette's body still inside, was actually impaled in the uppermost part of the tower.
 A local coroner was flown up by helicopter to visually confirm Paquette was deceased.
 His family requested the plane remain in place and to let his body fall naturally, "like an apple from a tree", although local residents in the fall zone of the tower opposed this idea.

 It was decided that due to the structural damage and the need to recover Paquette body, the mast would have to be demolished.
 Experts from the United States were brought in and several days later a controlled implosion successfully and safely collapsed the tower onto itself.
 The aircraft wreckage and pilot's body survived the demolition fully intact.
 At the time, it was the tallest structure to have ever been demolished with explosives.

 In July 2003 a new mast was built on the same spot using the same base.
 It broadcasts at over double the radiated power of the original - from 4,386 watts to 9,300 watts.
 The main tower height is the same as the original at 307 m.
 The antenna on the top was originally 24.4 m and is now a few feet shorter at 19.7 m.